Q: Who should I contact if I’m concerned about my son/daughter who is still in the UK and enrolled at ARU College?

 A: Yes – we offer Navinsure, a specialised education insurance policy.

-Introducing our first student insurance policy that allows for a claim in relation to a UK Tier 4 visa refusal.
+Introducing our first student insurance policy that allows for a claim in relation to a UK student route visa refusal.
 Providing increased peace of mind for families and minimising financial risk during these uncertain times.

 - A claim can be made if a visa refusal is received under no fault of the applicant*